rayoneitalo/standard-dev-containers/README.md

 # standard-dev-containers
-Default and initial configurations for using devcontainers in different languages
+Default and initial configurations for using devcontainers in different languages and contexts